mddunlap924/LLM-Inference-Serving/README.md

 This repository is focused on demonstrating some of these packages which provide the following **benefits of low-latency, high-throughput, and cost-effectiveness**.
 Several of the notebooks in this repo. will demonstrate how to:
 - Execute LLMs on CPUs instead of GPU hardware.
 - Execute quantized `Llama-2` models that are ~4GB in size.
+- Obtain hidden dimension embeddings from GGUF models.

 # Demo Notebooks
 ## llamafile
-[llamafile](https://github.com/Mozilla-Ocho/llamafile/tree/0.2.1) lets you distribute and LLMs with a single binary file. llamafile is the fastest executable file format ever and it lets you turn LLM weights into runnable llama.cpp binaries using cosmo libc.
+[llamafile](https://github.com/Mozilla-Ocho/llamafile/tree/0.2.1) lets you distribute LLMs with a single binary file. llamafile is the fastest executable file format ever and it lets you turn LLM weights into runnable llama.cpp binaries using cosmo libc.
 It executes on six different OSes and can run on CPU or GPUs.
 The following notebooks show examples of how to call and execute LLMs using the [llamafile](https://github.com/Mozilla-Ocho/llamafile/tree/0.2.1) library.
 The files in folder `llamafile-assets` were downloaded from [here](https://github.com/Mozilla-Ocho/llamafile/releases/tag/0.2.1).

 <p align="center">
     <img src="./imgs/mistral-cli.gif"